-- Individual Service Plans (ISPs see Chapter IV for requirements) shall be required during the entire duration of services and must be current.
-The treatment planning process should be collaborative but must be directed and authorized by a LMHP, LMHP-R, LMHP-RP, LMHP-S. - Discharge planning and transition to an appropriate level of care must begin at admission. - Services must be provided in-person with the exception of care coordination activities. - Services must be available to the individual participating in the service 24 hours per day, seven days per week, in their home, workplace, or other setting that is convenient and appropriate for the individual. - Service delivery must be individualized.
+- A crisis ISP is required.
+See the Safety Plan and Crisis ISP section for additional information. - Discharge planning and transition to an appropriate level of care must begin at admission.

+- Services must be provided in-person with the exception of care coordination activities. - Services must be available to the individual participating in the service 24 hours per day, seven days per week, in their home, workplace, or other setting that is convenient and appropriate for the individual. - Service delivery must be individualized.
 Group delivery of service components is not appropriate for this service.